ShiftLeftSecurity/gaum/README.md

 		},
 	)
 ```
+The connection string is enough to open a connection but if `Open` receives a non nil parameter the overlapping parameters will be taken from the `connection.Information` in the `Open` invocation.

 The [Information](https://godoc.org/github.com/perrito666/bmstrem/db/connection#Information) struct contains most of the possible data one can use for a connection, strongly biased to postgres.

 The only note worthy item on the above example is `goLoggerWrapped` which is an instance of [`logging.Logger`](https://godoc.org/github.com/perrito666/bmstrem/db/logging#Logger) which is basically an Interface for logging that I consider sane enough and that I in turn addapt to what [`pgx`](https://godoc.org/github.com/jackc/pgx) takes.